MakisPoulianidis/ExData_Plotting1/README.md

 - R version 3.1.1
 - R Studio Version 0.98.1062
 - Mac (x86_64-apple-darwin13.1.0)

-The following packages are needed:
+No additional packages are needed using R Studio.
-- data.table
-- dplyr
-The	script will load these libraries but expects the packages to be installed.

-The following versions were used:
-- R version 3.1.1
-- data.table 1.9.4
-- dplyr 0.4.1

  Throughout the script Unix path notation style is used.

 ## Raw Data